 “Do you know why I chose you for this job?”

-“Because you’re young and unknown.
-No one will look at you and think, ‘Important task today.’”
+Elisha glanced quickly around the market.
+“You’re young and unknown.
+No one here in Jezreel or over in Ramoth will look at you and think, ‘Important task today.’”

 “So we keep it that way, understand?
 What I’m going to tell you has to remain a secret from everyone.
 Forever.”